TerenceChen95/Bladder-Cancer-Stage-Detection/README.md

 Captcha Code ：48pi

 ## Usage
-You can try download the cropped image first, and try to run code from **dcgan** folder for T0/T1/T4 images, except that u need small changes to paths variables.
+1. You can try download the cropped image first, and try to run code from **dcgan** folder for T0/T1/T4 images, except that u need small changes to paths variables.
+2. After you finish all the augmentation works, try training by running:

+python main.py

+Also, some changes has to be made like path variable and cuda device etc..

 ## DCGAN sampler
 First, I choose useful slices from an CT serie where bladder is presented.
 But then I found some class dataset are insufficient.
 There are only 8 sample from T0!
 So I generated GAN samples for T0, T1 and T4, and merge sub-classes for T2 and T3 in order to balance the dataset, here's the comparison between original and generated dataset sub-classes samples count: